Out Skerries: Etymology

-Housay is from the Old Norse Húsey meaning "house island" >ref John Stewart Shetland Place-names< although this name is now little used by locals, who prefer "West Isle".
+Housay is from the Old Norse Húsey meaning "house island", although this name is now little used by locals, who prefer "West Isle".
 Bruray may be from the Norse brú and mean "bridge island" due to its position between West Isle and Grunay, the latter meaning simply "green island".
-The derivation of Bound Skerry is more problematic but may be from bønn, meaning "forerunner", a reference to this being the first land a ship encounters en route to Shetland from Bergen.
+The derivation of Bound Skerry is more problematic, but may be from bønn, meaning "forerunner", a reference to this being the first land a ship encounters en route to Shetland from Bergen.